Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 Can the brain be rewired to stop self-sabotage patterns?

 The brain’s dopamine system delivers a short-term relief signal when you avoid a perceived threat, even if that avoidance undermines your goals.
-This reward conflict means the amygdala’s fear response is temporarily soothed, creating a neurochemical incentive to repeat the sabotaging behavior.
+This reward conflict means the amygdala’s fear response is temporarily soothed, creating a neurochemical incentive to repeat the hindering behavior.

 Share this article: